OpenLake/DevLabs-2025/App/kotlin/Week-1/README.md

 ## 🧑‍💻 Integration

-In `Main.kt`, we’ll create a menu like:
+In `main.kt`, we’ll create a menu like:

 ```kotlin
 fun main() {